 - Swipe right to the “VERSIONS” tab.
 The available versions will be shown.
 So, just tap on the “Download” button corresponding to the latest module version.

 - The module will be downloaded, then follow the on-screen instructions to install it.

 - The module has now been installed but is yet to be activated.

 Done!
-You have just succeeded to setup and install Xposed Framework on Nougat.
+You have just succeeded in setup and install the Xposed Framework on Nougat.
 Now you may further install as many modules as you want and enjoy the new features.

-Discussions regarding Xposed Framework on Nougat can be carried out on this XDA thread.
+Discussions regarding the Xposed Framework can be carried out on this XDA thread.
 You can feel free to ask us any questions regarding the installation process by just commenting below.